Third quarter results 2022

 OFFSHORE FLOATING WIND

-The Company expects that core units in the existing fleet will continue to generate significant cash flow in the time ahead.
-The firm FPSO contract backlog at end of September 2021 amounted to USD 6.6 billion when including the Barossa contract.
-With probable options, the backlog was USD 8.0 billion at the end of the third quarter.
+BW Offshore expects the core FPSO fleet to generate significant cash flow in the time ahead.
+The firm contract backlog at end of September 2022 amounted to USD 6.1 billion, including the Barossa contract.
+With probable options, the backlog was USD 7.3 billion at the end of the quarter.

-The oil and gas industry is expected to continue to focus on progressing long-term large field development initiatives with low break-even costs.
-This expectation is supported by the increase in oil and gas prices to date in 2021.
-BW Offshore maintains a selective approach to such opportunities, progressing discussions on only a few high-end projects which can be developed in partnership with global infrastructure investors.
+Oil and gas companies have become more active in progressing new field development projects in response to higher energy prices.
+BW Offshore expects continued focus on large field development initiatives with low break-even costs and low carbon emissions.
+The company maintains a selective approach to such opportunities, progressing discussions on only a few high-end projects which can be developed in partnership with global infrastructure investors.
+Activity tied to potential re-deployment projects continues with a particular focus on BW Opportunity.

 BW Ideol is BW Offshore's vehicle for investment in floating offshore wind.
-The company is progressing multiple projects supported by the funding from the private placement earlier this year.
+The company is progressing multiple projects.

 Please see attached the Q3 Presentation.
 The earnings tables are available at: